A perfect set of eyebrows is a facial feature most women seek.

 - People who are suffering from alopecia areata can use corticosteroids injections in areas they have loss of eyebrows.
 This will eventually get eyebrows to grow back.
 However, the appearance will not look that natural.

 - Try eyebrow enhancing cosmetics (like Prevage).
 This can help improve the appearance of your eyebrows.
-Some eyebrow stimulating cosmetics that contains minoxidil is very safe for use.
+Some eyebrow stimulating cosmetics that contain minoxidil is very safe for use.